demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 Currently, In the user profile page, we are always showing *Follow* button, even if the logged in user already following the given user.

-As we have added support for following a user, while rendering the user profile page, we can now check whether the user is being followed by the logged in user or not and show either the *follow* button or *following* button accordingly.
+As we have added support for following a user, while rendering the user profile page, we can now check whether the logged in user follows the given user or not and show either the *follow* button or *following* button accordingly.

 To enable this, let's get add a new type `UserProfileType` to represent all the three possible cases while serving the user profile page.